In 1955, Claudette Colvin was arrested for refusing to give up her bus seat to a white woman in Alabama — nine months before Rosa Parks.

 Rosa Parks became a civil rights icon when she refused to give up her seat to a white passenger on a bus in Montgomery, Alabama on December 1, 1955.
 But her decision didn’t come out of nowhere.
 Just nine months earlier in Montgomery, Claudette Colvin had done the same thing.

-On March 2, 1955, Colvin was dragged out to the street, handcuffed, and jailed — eventually becoming one of the four plaintiffs in the court case that would overturn the state’s bus segregation laws.
+On March 2, 1955, Colvin decided to stay in her seat on a bus when she was asked to move for a white woman.
+The 15-year-old was promptly dragged out to the street by police officers, handcuffed, and thrown in jail.
+But her activism didn’t stop there — she later became one of the four female plaintiffs in the court case that overturned Alabama’s bus segregation laws.

-Same cause, same city, same peaceful act of civil disobedience.
-But while Parks’ name became iconic, Claudette Colvin’s was quickly forgotten.
+Colvin fought for the same cause in the same city as Parks.
+She even used the same peaceful act of civil disobedience.
+But while Parks’ name became synonymous with the civil rights movement, Colvin’s was forgotten.

-Colvin, then 15 years old, had been riding home from school when a middle-aged white woman stepped on the crowded bus.
+But on a fateful day in 1955, Colvin decided to fight for her civil rights on a bus.
+Then 15 years old, she had been riding home from school when a white woman stepped on the crowded bus.
 The driver ordered Colvin to go stand in the back, even though two other seats in Colvin’s row were empty.

-The police were called and they dragged a crying Colvin backward off the bus.
-One officer kicked her on the way.
+The police were called and they dragged a crying Colvin off the bus.
+One officer kicked her along the way.

 “I paid my fare, it’s my constitutional right,” the teen, who had been studying Jim Crow laws in school, yelled in a squeaky voice.

 On the way to the police station, the cops called her a “thing” and a “n*gger b*tch” and guessed at her bra size.
 She sat handcuffed between them, reciting the Lord’s Prayer and the 23rd Psalm in her head.